Using Reflected Light Meters, Part Two:

 What if You Don't Have a Medium Tone?

-If you don't have a medium toned subject in your scene, or your medium tone isn't big enough to meter accurately, pick one tone in the scene and use exposure compensation to make it the right tonality (see Part One) and all of the other tones will fall into line.
+If you don't have a medium toned subject in your scene, or your medium toned subject isn't big enough to meter accurately, pick one tone in the scene and use exposure compensation to make it the right tonality (see Part One) and all of the other tones will fall into place.
 Here's an example.

 Upper Tahquemenon Falls, Winter, Michigan's Upper Peninsula